 Homeland Security Major (B.S.)

 Homeland security is a broad-field, applied liberal arts degree teaching students critical thinking, writing and analysis skills.
 As a result, HLS creates several graduate school opportunities and opens students to dozens of career paths in both the public sector (i.e., local, state or federal government), and the private sector or the military.
 Students will find diverse and rewarding career opportunities in cyber security/information assurance, intelligence analysis, civil or Foreign Service, diplomatic security, law enforcement at the local, state or federal levels, emergency and disaster management, immigration, border and transportation security, policy making, corporate security, risk management, critical infrastructure protection, human security and more.

 Students must complete 128 credits to graduate.
-All courses within the major, fully available on both Durham and Manchester campuses, must be completed with a grade of C- or above, and an overall GPA of 2.0 or above in major courses.
+All courses within the major, fully available on both Durham and Manchester campuses, must be completed with a grade of C- or above and an overall GPA of 2.0 or above in major courses.

 Core Major Requirements